-Differences in educational achievement owe more to genetics than environmentDecember 11th, 2013 in Genetics /
+Differences in educational achievement owe more to genetics than environmentDecember 11, 2013 in Medicine & Health / Genetics

 The degree to which students' exam scores differ owes more to their genes than to their teachers, schools or family environments, according to new research from King's College London published today in PLOS ONE.